Teygeta/nuxt-gpt-image-1/README.md

 ![screenshot](public/screenshot.png)

 # GPT Image 1
 OpenAI [has introduced their latest image generation model in the API](https://openai.com/index/image-generation-api/).
-I created a simple Nuxt 3 application that uses this new model to generate images locally.
+I created a GUI to locally run the model to generate the images.

 ## Getting Started